design-first/system-designer/README.md

 $ bower install
 ```

-#### Grunt tasks
+#### Build

-Here are the different tasks you can use to automate tasks:
+Here are the different tasks you can use to build and start System Designer:

 ```sh
 # clean